-- 1. Systematically reviews, anticipates, and analyzes emerging financial and business trends and innovative strategies to continually improve all elements of the system. - 2.
-Aligns budgetary and financial information with student achievement, and school(s) and district effectiveness. - 3.
-Makes informed recommendations to the superintendent and board and decisions are based on evidence and multiple data sources. - 4.
+- 1. Systematically reviews, anticipates, and analyzes emerging professional learning trends and innovative strategies to continually improve all elements of the system. - 2.
+Maintains comprehensive and current information about professional learning and its relationship to student progress, academic achievement, and school(s) and district effectiveness. - 3.
+Makes informed recommendations to the superintendent and decisions based on evidence and multiple data sources. - 4.
 Engages families and communities on staff and student needs, successes, and challenges on a regular basis. - 5.
-Aligns district processes with state and national indicators of quality, compliance, and accountability. - 6.
+Aligns district processes with state and national indicators of quality, accreditation, and accountability. - 6.
 Demonstrates a responsibility to accountability by modeling and ensuring everyone is held accountable for student success.

-The administrator ensures proper resources for student success through continuous improvement and leadership focused on evidence-based practices in teaching and learning.
+The administrator ensures student success through continuous improvement and leadership focused on evidence-based practices in teaching and learning.

-- 1. Ensures the allocation of resources to support a coherent system of curriculum, instruction, and assessment that aligns with the district's shared vision, strategic direction, and goals; and, that the result is culturally responsive and embodies high expectations. - 2.
-Communicates high expectations for student achievement that is accomplished by a data-informed approach that produces effective results. - 3.
-Ensures district/school curriculum and programs have the financial resources to provide learning experiences and opportunities that lead all students to success at the next level.
+- 1. Ensures the implementation of a coherent system of curriculum, instruction, and assessment through high quality professional learning that aligns with the district's shared vision, strategic direction, and goals; and that the result is culturally responsive and embodies high expectations. - 2.
+Professional learning is aligned with high expectations for student success that is accomplished by a data-informed approach that produces effective results. - 3.
+Ensures district and school curriculum and programs are supported by best practices in professional learning. - 4.
+Monitors, evaluates, and supports the implementation of evidence-based instructional practices.